pythus2000us/heroku-playwright-buildpack/README.md

 # Heroku Playwright Buildpack

-This buildpack installs all the needed dependencies to use Playwright with Chromium and Firefox on Heroku.
+This buildpack installs all of the necessary dependencies to use Playwright with Chromium and Firefox on Heroku.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/mxschmitt/heroku-playwright-example)

 ## Usage

-For using this buildpack, you have to add the buildpack **before** installing your Node.js dependencies.
+To use this buildpack, you must add the buildpack **before** installing your Node.js dependencies.

 ```txt
 heroku buildpacks:set https://github.com/mxschmitt/heroku-playwright-buildpack.git -a my-app
 ```

-For a full example, see [here](https://github.com/mxschmitt/heroku-playwright-example) a usage with the Express library.
+For a full example, see [here](https://github.com/mxschmitt/heroku-playwright-example).

-It's common to use the `PLAYWRIGHT_BUILDPACK_BROWSERS` environment variable which accepts a comma-separated list of the browser names (`chromium`, `firefox`, `webkit`).
-By default, it's installing the dependencies for all the browsers.
-To only install Chromium dependencies for example, just set it to `chromium`.
-This will reduce the slug size in the end too.
+It's common to use the `PLAYWRIGHT_BUILDPACK_BROWSERS` environment variable, which accepts a comma-separated list of the browser names (`chromium`, `firefox`, `webkit`).
+By default, it installs the dependencies for all of the browsers.
+To only install Chromium dependencies, for example, just set it to `chromium`.
+This approach will reduce the slug size.

-You should also install the browser specific NPM packages like `playwright-chromium.` to reduce the slug size.
+You should also install the browser-specific NPM packages like `playwright-chromium` to reduce the slug size.

 ## Examples

 ### Chromium

-For using Chromium, it's **necessary** to use `chromiumSandbox: false` in the launch options, since on Heroku is no support for the Chromium sandbox.
+To use Chromium, it's **necessary** to use `chromiumSandbox: false` in the launch options because Heroku does not support the Chromium sandbox.

 ```javascript
 const { chromium } = require("playwright-chromium");